 Add a Baker's German chocolate bar higher in cocoa butter for more flavor to make up for using the candy melts or almond bark.

-Most white chocolate is not real chocolate since it has no cocoa powder and is usually a low level of cocoa butter.
-Making nut clusters with white chocolate chips needs some special attention.
+Most white chocolate is not "real" chocolate because it lacks cocoa powder and usually has a low level of cocoa butter.
+Making nut clusters with white chocolate chips requires special attention.
 For a crock pot candy recipe using white "chocolate" chips, see Crock Pot White Chocolate Almond Clusters.

 Almond bark and candy melts will make your homemade candy harder and cover the nuts better when cooled.
 They are made with hydrogenated vegetable fats instead of cocoa butter and contain artificial coloring and flavoring.